 “It is well documented that light to moderate regular physical activity prevents” cardiovascular disease, says the study.
 “But previous studies also showed evidence that long-term high-intensity endurance exercise (e.g., marathons, triathlons, long-distance bicycle races) may cause adverse events such as myocardial fibrosis, coronary artery calcification and atrial fibrillation as well as sudden cardiac death.”

 Yet this study suggests there is no harmful effect of high, long-term vigorous physical activity on cardiovascular health.
-More studies are needed to better understand the effects of high amounts of vigorous physical activity on cardiovascular outcomes and to identify the optimal amount and intensity of long-term exercise for health benefits.
+But more studies are needed.